rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ---
 title: Install Software with AppImage
 author: Joseph Brinkman
-contributors:
+contributors: Steven Spencer
 ---

 ## Introduction

 AppImages are a convenient way to install software on Linux without using package managers or the command line.
 They are single-file executables that contain all the program's dependencies, making them easy to run on various Linux distributions.
 Installing software with an AppImage may serve as a simpler and more straightforward process than managing repositories or building from source for end-users that are already familiar with Windows and Mac operating systems.

 Installing programs on your Rocky Linux desktop with AppImage is a three step process:

-1. Download the desired program's AppImage.
+1. Download the desired program's AppImage
-2. Make the program executable.
+2. Make the program executable
-3. Run the program to install it.
+3. Run the program to install it

-This guide uses Krita as the example program we will download and install using AppImage.
-Krita is a free and open-source graphic design software.
-We won't dive into the details of Krita, but you can [read more about it on their website](https://krita.org/).
+The example program used in this guide is Krita.
+You will download and install using AppImage.
+Krita is a free and open source graphic design software.
+Since this guide is about the functions of AppImage, there are no details on the use of Krita.
+You can [read more about it on their website](https://krita.org/).

 ## Assumptions

 For this guide, you need the following:

-* Rocky Linux with a desktop environment installed.
+* Rocky Linux with a desktop environment installed
-* `sudo` privileges.
+* `sudo` privileges

 ## Downloading a Program's AppImage